ldarren/pico-mw-mgr/README.md

 ```

 ### timed route
-route can be triggered from time as well
+route can be triggered from time as well. to create the a timed route, the first item must be a string and the string must comprising six fields sperarated by white space that represent Minutes, Hours, Day of month, MOnth, Day of Week and Year respectively

+the timer expression is similar to [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression), without the special characters `L`, `W`, `#`, `?`, `JAN-DEC` and `SUN-SAT` support

 ```javascript
 mwm(